Learning to Generate Rigid Body Interactions with Video Diffusion Models: Introduction

-To address these questions, we introduce \methodname, a physics-guided framework for generating object interactions and effects in complex scenes (Figure~\ref{fig:teaser}). \methodname provides \textit{low-level} kinematic control over parameters such as object direction and speed, while inferring object interactions directly within the VDM. \methodname is trained on simulator-rendered videos that capture not only physically valid dynamics but also explicit object interactions, paired with textual descriptions of the underlying events.
-We further leverage object masks as guidance, which enables refined control over motion trajectories and improves the model’s understanding of object shapes.
-Beyond low-level control, \methodname integrates \textit{high-level} prompt conditioning through textual descriptions of future scene dynamics.
-At inference, it predicts dynamics from an input image and enables the generation of complex effects such as glass shattering or liquid spilling.
-Extensive experiments demonstrate that \methodname not only introduces new control capabilities but also outperforms state-of-the-art models of comparable size, while ablation studies highlight the importance of both the proposed training strategy and the integration of low- and high-level controls.
+Recent frameworks such as WonderPlay~\cite{li2025wonderplay}, PhysGen ~\cite{liu2024physgen} and PhysGen3D~\cite{chen2025physgen3d} integrate physics-based simulators into data-driven video generation, but rely on explicit scene reconstruction, a challenging task on its own.
+Differently, drag-based approaches~\cite{shi2023dragdiffusion,li2023motionctrl,zhang2025tora,geng2025motionprompt,zhou2025trackgo,lei2025animateanything,chen2023motion} can move objects, but often requiring pre-defined target points, thus preventing the inference of causal effects of motion from starting conditions only.
+Around the time of this work, Force Prompting~\cite{gillman2025force} introduced physics-guided controls into VDMs using simulated training data.
+While promising, it offers limited fine-grained control and object interactions realism, often producing unrealistic dynamics, and distorted shapes, showing a lack of understanding of causality.
+Motivated by these limitations, we propose an approach enabling video diffusion models to generate physically realistic object interactions, as a core requirement for robotics and video generation.
+Our approach aims to answer two central questions for world models: \textbf{(1)} Can a video diffusion model generate \textit{realistic interactions} between rigid bodies given initial dynamic conditions?, and \textbf{(2)} how do data and textual conditioning influence the emergence of causal physical effects in generated videos?.\looseness=-1\\ To address these questions, we introduce \emph{KineMask}, a framework for generating accurate object interactions and effects in complex scenes (Figure~\ref{fig:teaser}). \emph{KineMask} provides \textit{low-level} kinematic control over parameters such as object direction and speed, while \textit{inferring object interactions directly within the VDM}. \emph{KineMask} is trained on simulator-rendered videos that capture not only physically valid dynamics but also explicit speed-dependent object interactions, paired with textual descriptions of the underlying events.
+We leverage object masks as guidance, enabling single-frame motion control and improving the model’s understanding of shapes.
+Beyond low-level control, \emph{KineMask} integrates \textit{high-level} prompt conditioning through textual descriptions of future scene dynamics.
+At inference, it predicts dynamics from a single input image and enables the generation of complex effects, such as liquid spilling as a result of a collision (Figure~\ref{fig:teaser}).
+Extensive experiments show that \emph{KineMask} not only introduces new control capabilities but also outperforms state-of-the-art models of comparable size, while ablation studies highlight the importance of both the proposed training strategy and the integration of low- and high-level controls.
+In addition, we show that improvements of \emph{KineMask} generalize to different VDMs.
+To this end, we first demonstrate advantages of \emph{KineMask} for \emph{CogVideoX-5B}~\cite{yang2024cogvideox} and then verify improvements by applying \emph{KineMask} to \emph{Wan2.2-5B}~\cite{wan2025wan} and \emph{Cosmos2.5-2B}~\cite{agarwal2025cosmos} video models.
+In summary, we propose the following contributions:\looseness=-1